 F.X v.
 The Clinical Director of the Central Mental Hospital and DPP [2014] IEHC 4, Denham CJ.
-January 23, 2014

-3.1.14 The Supreme Court held that a court order for detention under section 4 of the Criminal Law (Insanity) Act 2006 must comply with requirements for the two part process outlined in the legislation.
+January 23, 2014 order for detention under section 4 of the Criminal Law (Insanity) Act 2006 must comply with requirements for the two part process outlined in the legislation.
 The two stage process involved an initial court hearing to order 14 days detention to facilitate medical examination, and a second hearing so that the court can determine if further detention is necessary, based on that examination.